Full-conformal novelty detection: Discussion

+\red{ In line with our LLM-focused motivations, we revisit the problem of malicious prompt identification.~\citet{ayub2024embedding} use embedding models to pre-process benign and malicious LLM prompts and train random forest classifiers on these embeddings; the resulting fitted models can successfully predict new malicious prompts. }

+\red{ Using their provided labeled datasets of prompts and corresponding embeddings, we design a novelty detection setting in which we simulate the power of $m$-FC ND with model selection.
+For every replication, we draw $n=2,000$ benign prompts to be in $\Dref$ and $m=100$ prompts to be in $\Dtest$, with $80$ of them drawn from the benign prompts and 20 drawn from the malicious prompts (all uniformly randomly from their respective pools). }

+\red{ Our suite of models contains twelve candidates.~\citet{ayub2024embedding} supply embeddings from three different models (OpenAI, OctoAI, and MiniLM) and we compose the embedder with each of four Isolation Forests instances (50, 100, 200, and 400 trees), giving twelve possible scoring models.
+Next, for the model selection $m$-FC procedure, we use the exact same implementation (top-3 model ensembling) as in Section~\ref{sec:exp_ms}.
+For each target level $\alpha \in \{0.1,0.2,0.3,0.4\}$, we conduct 1,000 replications.}

+\red{ Figure~\ref{draft:fig:real_data_power} shows that our (boosted) $m$-FC ND approach performs close to the hindsight-best candidate for 1-FC ND while doing much better than the 1-FC hindsight-worst candidate. $m$-FC e-BH-CC also performs better than each SC-$\rho$ hindsight-best baseline.
+Lastly, our e-BH-CC augments the model selection e-values to boost power further.}

-In this paper, we introduce a methodology for model-free novelty detection based on the full-conformal inference framework.
-In contrast to previous works that use conformal p-values, we construct conformal e-values to quantify evidence for novelty, thereby addressing the technical difficulty of establishing finite-sample FDR control.
-This approach also allows us to develop methodology which is non-random, unlike previous methods which take random splits of the reference dataset for training and testing.
-We instantiate the e-BH-CC framework, which significantly improves the detection power of our approach, and extend the methods to the setting of distribution shift.
+In this paper, we introduce a methodology for model-free novelty detection based on the full conformal inference framework\red{, which improves upon previous works which lack data efficiency and stability due to their sample split.
+Our full conformal approach uses the entire reference data for training, gaining significant power (as evidenced by our simulation results) over splitting baselines.} In contrast to previous works that use conformal p-values, we construct conformal e-values to quantify evidence for novelty, \red{allowing flexible, data-driven constructions focusing on power while successfully addressing} the technical difficulty of establishing finite-sample FDR control. \red{We conclude with a discussion of future inquiries.}